What Parents Should Know

-- Have photo ID such as a driver’s license or passport
+- Have government or school ID such as a driver’s license, passport, permit, or high school ID

 Please be aware, family and friends will be asked to wait outside the ID Center during New Student Orientation week.
 Thousands of students visit our small office during NSO week and we appreciate family and friends helping keep a clear path for students.
 Comfortable seating is available to the east and west of the ID Center.

-No photos (other than the ones we take) or videos may be taken in the ID Center.
+No photos or videos may be taken in the ID Center.

 The Family Educational Rights and Privacy Act (FERPA) protects a student's privacy interests in educational records.
 These records include any information directly related to a student and maintained by BYU unless specifically exempted by the act.
 Information can only be given to the student unless one of the following exceptions applies:

-Students can load Cougar Cash onto their ID card via echeck in My Financial Center (mfc.byu.edu).
+- Students can load Cougar Cash onto their ID card via e-check in My Financial Center (mfc.byu.edu).
 Students can also load Cougar Cash in a few clicks via the BYU app.
 Or students can sign up for Cougar Cash Direct.
-Direct allows student to make purchases without loading funds first.
-When the student has spent more than $5 or 45 days have past, BYU will charge the student's designated checking account for the purchases.
+Direct allows a student to make purchases without loading funds first.
+When the student has spent more than $10 or 45 days have passed, BYU will charge the student's designated checking account for the purchases.
 Direct has a default daily purchase limit of $250.

 For more information on Cougar Cash locations and policies, visit the Cougar Cash website, cougarcash.byu.edu.

-Dining Services meals plans are also on the ID card.
+- Dining Services meal plans are also on the ID card.